 I bear within myself the whole image of the starry world, parts of it indeed emphasized as my particular responsibility.
 In the struggle of earth, this heavenly commission would now be forgotten were it not for Spirit.
 The nearer I draw to Spirit the better I shall remember it: and in its presence not be overwhelmed by it, but in every situation be helped in finding the first small steps to carry out my commission afresh.

 I'm awed by the lyrical genius of Paul Simon--check out "Surprise" from 2006!
 I have a crush on James Taylor--always have, always will.
 I can sit all day, quite contentedly, and watch water in the natural world--a creek, a lake—rain!
 I love horses and dogs.
 And human beings.

 I look forward to talking with you! –Leah

 I am a licensed professional counselor (LPC) and a faculty member of the Center for Biography and Social Art.
 I have a master’s degree in educational psychology from the University of Texas at Austin and hold a certificate in homeopathy (and practice homeopathy for animals).
-I am board treasurer of the Association of Anthroposophical Medicine and Therapies in America.
+I live in Wayne, IL, about an hour west of Chicago.

 Worldwide Biography Conference